-Symbol Meaning Pink I have achieved the skill (i.e. the Learning Objective) for today's lesson.
-Green I haven't yet achieved the skill for today's lesson and I still need to work on it.
-My teacher will show me how to improve. ~~~ Spelling mistake Sp x3 I need to correct my spelling mistake and write it out three times using my best joined up handwriting.
-Next step - Up levelling work or deepening knowledge. $\wedge$ I've missed a word out // I should have started a new paragraph and need to enter // where I think the new paragraph is needed. Р Punctuation (focussed on a specific sentence or paragraph) I need to correct punctuation or add punctuation to part of my writing.
+Symbol Meaning I have achieved the skill (i.e. the Learning Objective) for today's Pink lesson. (specific 'pink' colour is optional for staff) I haven't yet achieved the skill for today's lesson, and I still need Green to work on it.
+My teacher will show me how to improve. (specific 'green' colour is optional for staff) Spelling mistake ~~~

+Sp x3 I need to correct my spelling mistakes and write it out three times using my best joined up handwriting.
+Next step - Up levelling work or deepening knowledge. $\wedge$ l've missed a word out

-Spelling mistakes (appropriate to the child's ability) will be underlined in green and corrected by the teacher for the child to correct x3.
+Spelling mistakes (appropriate to the child's ability) will be underlined in green (optional colour) and corrected by the teacher for the child to correct x3.

-Errors will be indicated by the teacher in green and pupils will respond to and correct these errors (purple pens are used in KS2).
+Errors will be indicated by the teacher in green (optional colour) and pupils will respond to and correct these errors (purple pens are used in KS2).